-To ensure a successful and happy placement, there is detailed prior liaison between the Head of Learning Support, the Advisory Teacher for the Physically Impaired, Educational Psychologist, the transfer school, the child and his/her parents, physiotherapists, occupational therapist, doctors and other medical staff as appropriate.
-The student and parents visit the school at least twice and the student will be seen in his/her existing school by the Head of Learning Support.
-Before

-Admission all staff are informed, by the Head of Learning Support, as to the nature of the students' disability, its effects on his/her school life and the implications for education and care.
-This is followed usually during the first week of admission by a visit from an Advisory Teacher and/or other medical staff/therapists and parents, when further information is given and any subject specific concerns can be discussed with all the child's teachers.
+To ensure a successful and happy placement, there is detailed prior liaison between the Head of Learning Support and relevant specialist such as, the Advisory Teachers for the Physically/Hearing/Visually Impaired, Educational Psychologist, the transfer school, the child and his/her parents, Physiotherapists, Occupational Therapist, doctors and other medical staff as appropriate.
+The student and parents visit the school at least twice and the student will be seen in their existing school by the Head of Learning Support.
+Before Admission all staff are informed, by the Head of Learning Support, as to the nature of the students' disability, its effects on his/her their school life and the implications for education and care.
+This is followed, usually during the first few weeks of admission by a visit from an Advisory Teacher and/or other medical staff/therapists and parents, when further information is given and any subject specific concerns can be discussed with all the child's teachers.
 Our aim is to ensure that all possible problems are overcome or foreseen before admission.
 This enables students to feel safe and secure whilst settling happily into a new learning and social environment, free of stress for them and their families.